secretstartups/handbook/customer-success/solutions-architects/tools-and-resources/rfp/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-## Best Practices for Writing RFx Responses
+### Best Practices for Writing RFx Responses

-Responding to a Request for _____ (RFx) is part of the standard process within Public Sector.
 RFx is a general category that includes Request for Information, Request for Proposal, Request for Quote, etc. RFIs are generally less structured than RFPs.
 While RFQs rarely need technical write ups, occasionally technical input is required, especially if the RFx requests an `or alike` product.

-## Evaluating RFIs and RFPs for Response
+### Evaluating RFIs and RFPs for Response

-Solutions Architects have a big role in responding to RFIs and RFPs where there are considerable number of technical asks.
 There is a saying used commonly when responding: `Make sure you answer the mail`.
 This has two connotations:

 1. Evaluate what is asked for and make a best attempt to address it, and
 1. Answer the questions directly and provide context

 But more importantly, be sure that there is a product fit.
 If what is asked for in the RFI/RFP is not directly met with GitLab, or seems too much like a different software entirely, then stop and talk to the Strategic Account Leader or Inside Sales Representative.
 Also identify the strategic impact if the requirements do not seem to match GitLab functionality.
 If GitLab fits only a piece of the RFx, collaborate with the Strategic Account Leader and/or Inside Sales Representative to understand who the other players in the response might be.

-## Process of Responding to RFx
+### Process of Responding to RFx

 Generally, RFx's have a fixed timeline.
 GitLab issues can assist in this process as everything needed to manage a task is available.
 The best place to create the issue is in the Account project, if one exists, or in a central project where such activites are created and tracked.
 Occasionally, they can be created in an arbitrary personal project space and shared with other team members is no other suitable place can be found.
 Build an outline in the issue.
 The outline should include the following things: